John Finucane: Celebrating terrorism a disgrace, MP told

 "I would simply say to John Finucane, do you believe that your attendance and participation in that event is conducive towards what we are trying to build for Northern Ireland in the future, a shared future?"

-Ulster Unionist Party leader Doug Beattie said he thought the commemoration was "scandalous", while Taoiseach (Irish Prime Minister) Micheál Martin urged Mr Finucane not to address the commemoration, saying any attempt to "celebrate or glorify horrible deeds from the past" was not the correct way forward.
+Ulster Unionist Party leader Doug Beattie has said he thought the commemoration was "scandalous", while Taoiseach (Irish Prime Minister) Micheál Martin urged Mr Finucane not to address the commemoration, saying any attempt to "celebrate or glorify horrible deeds from the past" was not the correct way forward.

 However, earlier this week Sinn Féin assembly member Conor Murphy dismissed the row as a diversionary tactic by the DUP.